MinghuiChen43/awesome-deep-phenomena/README.md

   - Digest: In this paper, we empirically study this phenomenon in the setting of adversarially trained deep networks, which are trained to minimize the loss under worst-case adversarial perturbations.
 We find that overfitting to the training set does in fact harm robust performance to a very large degree in adversarially robust training across multiple datasets (SVHN, CIFAR-10, CIFAR-100, and ImageNet) and perturbation models.
 - The Curious Case of Adversarially Robust Models: More Data Can Help, Double Descend, or Hurt Generalization. [[paper]](https://arxiv.org/abs/2002.11080)
   - Yifei Min, Lin Chen, Amin Karbasi.
   - Digest: In the weak adversary regime, more data improves the generalization of adversarially robust models.
 In the medium adversary regime, with more training data, the generalization loss exhibits a double descent curve, which implies the existence of an intermediate stage where more training data hurts the generalization.
 In the strong adversary regime, more data almost immediately causes the generalization error to increase.
+- CEB Improves Model Robustness. [[paper]](https://arxiv.org/abs/2002.05380)
+  - Ian Fischer, Alexander A. Alemi.
+  - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
+CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
+We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.
 - More Data Can Expand the Generalization Gap Between Adversarially Robust and Standard Models. [[paper]](https://arxiv.org/abs/2002.04725)
   - Lin Chen, Yifei Min, Mingrui Zhang, Amin Karbasi. *ICML 2020*
   - Digest: The conventional wisdom is that more training data should shrink the generalization gap between adversarially-trained models and standard models.
 However, we study the training of robust classifiers for both Gaussian and Bernoulli models under l-inf attacks, and we prove that more data may actually increase this gap.
+- Fundamental Tradeoffs between Invariance and Sensitivity to Adversarial Perturbations. [[paper]](https://arxiv.org/abs/2002.04599) [[code]](https://github.com/ftramer/Excessive-Invariance)
+  - Florian Tramèr, Jens Behrmann, Nicholas Carlini, Nicolas Papernot, Jörn-Henrik Jacobsen. *ICML 2020*
+  - Digest:  We demonstrate fundamental tradeoffs between these two types of adversarial examples.
+    We show that defenses against sensitivity-based attacks actively harm a model's accuracy on invariance-based attacks, and that new approaches are needed to resist both attack types.

 ### 2019

+- Unlabeled Data Improves Adversarial Robustness. [[paper]](https://arxiv.org/abs/1905.13736) [[code]](https://github.com/yaircarmon/semisup-adv)
+  - Yair Carmon, Aditi Raghunathan, Ludwig Schmidt, Percy Liang, John C. Duchi. *NeurIPS 2019*
+  - Digest: Theoretically, we revisit the simple Gaussian model of [Schmidt et al](https://arxiv.org/abs/1804.11285). that shows a sample complexity gap between standard and robust classification.
+We prove that unlabeled data bridges this gap: a simple semi-supervised learning procedure (self-training) achieves high robust accuracy using the same number of labels required for achieving high standard accuracy.

+- Are Labels Required for Improving Adversarial Robustness? [[paper]](https://arxiv.org/abs/1905.13725) [[code]](https://github.com/deepmind/deepmind-research/tree/master/unsupervised_adversarial_training)
+  - Jonathan Uesato, Jean-Baptiste Alayrac, Po-Sen Huang, Robert Stanforth, Alhussein Fawzi, Pushmeet Kohli. *NeurIPS 2019*
+  - Digest: Our main insight is that unlabeled data can be a competitive alternative to labeled data for training adversarially robust models.
+Theoretically, we show that in a simple statistical setting, the sample complexity for learning an adversarially robust model from unlabeled data matches the fully supervised case up to constant factors.
+- Interpreting Adversarially Trained Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1905.09797) [[code]](https://github.com/PKUAI26/AT-CNN)
+  - Tianyuan Zhang, Zhanxing Zhu. *ICML 2019*
+  - Digest: Surprisingly, we find that adversarial training alleviates the texture bias of standard CNNs when trained on object recognition tasks, and helps CNNs learn a more shape-biased representation.

+- Adversarial Examples Are Not Bugs, They Are Features. [[paper]](https://arxiv.org/abs/1905.02175) [[dataset]](https://github.com/MadryLab/constructed-datasets)
+  - Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry. *NeurIPS 2019*
+  - Digest: We demonstrate that adversarial examples can be directly attributed to the presence of non-robust features: features derived from patterns in the data distribution that are highly predictive, yet brittle and incomprehensible to humans.

 - Benchmarking Neural Network Robustness to Common Corruptions and Perturbations. [[paper]](https://arxiv.org/abs/1903.12261) [[dataset]](https://github.com/hendrycks/robustness)
   - Dan Hendrycks, Thomas Dietterich. *ICLR 2019*